espoirMur/kenessa/README.md

-myrw
+Kenessa
 ====
-This is a Python Library [myrw](https://github.com/rmuhire/myrw) It supports Python 2.7
+This is a Python Library [myrw](https://github.com/rmuhire/kenessa) It supports Python 2.7

 Original Python code is Copyright (C) 2016 The myrw Author.